Welcome to Boston’s Premier Parking Facility!

 Post Office Square is mitigating 100% of its electricity footprint with renewable energy under a 25-year Power Purchase Agreement, signed in 2016, partnering with MIT and Boston Medical Center, to purchase all of the output from Summit Farms, a solar project in North Carolina.
 It was the largest renewable energy project ever built in the US through an alliance of buyers and in aggregate, the expected 146 gigawatt-hours of emissions-free power per year will result in the abatement of 119,500 metric tons of carbon dioxide emissions — the equivalent of removing 25,250 cars from the road.
 Learn more about the project here.

 The Garage at Post Office Square pioneered several novel and award-winning construction technologies.
-As part of our sustainability effort to conserve resources and enhance efficiencies, Friends of Post Office Square has invested in an innovative system which allows the Garage to use much less water, without minimizing our first-class building operation.
+As part of our sustainability effort to conserve resources and enhance efficiencies, Friends of Post Office Square invested in an innovative system which allows the Garage to use much less water, without minimizing our first-class building operation.

 The seven-level Garage extends 80 feet beneath the street to a depth where groundwater saturates the soils.
 In order to prevent flooding, groundwater is collected in a deep well beneath Level 6.
 Since the Garage opened in 1990, excess groundwater in the well has been pumped into Boston’s combined stormwater/sewer system.